-In both cases the tooth or teeth accepting the crown needs to be prepared.
+In both cases, the tooth or teeth accepting the crown needs to be prepared.
 In the case of bridgework, both teeth on either side of the area to be bridged need to be prepared for crowns.
 Preparation involves shaping the tooth so that a crown will fit over it.
 An impression of the tooth is taken and a mold is created so the crown can be fashioned over the mold.
-In some instances this is accomplished by way of computer.
+In some instances, this is accomplished by way of a computer.
 Once the crown has been made it is fitted on the tooth and trimmed so that the bite is comfortable.
 When sufficiently trimmed, the new crown is cemented in place.
 When a bridge is being placed, both crowns are fitted simultaneously.

 For beautiful restoration of your smile, whether it is to protect a weakened tooth or fill in the space left by a missing tooth or teeth, considering crowns and bridges only makes sense.
 Call Spring Cypress Dental today to restore your smile.